Chart Color Schemes

 An assessment of population growth drivers in Holder reveals an overall ranking slightly below national averages considering recent, and medium term trends

 Holder's population was approximately 2,870 as of November 2025.
-This figure represents an increase of 54 people since the 2021 Census, which reported a population of 2,816.
-The change is inferred from the estimated resident population of 2,870 in June 2024 and the addition of 8 validated new addresses since the Census date.
-This results in a density ratio of 1,534 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Holder's growth rate of 1.9% since the 2021 census surpassed the SA3 area's rate of 0.6%, making it a growth leader in the region.
-Overseas migration contributed approximately 52.8% of overall population gains during recent periods.
+This figure represents a growth of 54 individuals since the 2021 Census, which reported a population of 2,816 people.
+The increase is inferred from ABS estimates showing a resident population of 2,870 in June 2024 and an additional 8 validated new addresses after the Census date.
+This results in a density ratio of 1,534 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Holder's growth rate of 1.9% since the 2021 census surpassed the SA3 area's rate of 0.5%, indicating it as a regional growth leader.
+Overseas migration accounted for approximately 52.8% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
-Future population trends indicate a decline by 19 persons by 2041 according to this methodology.
-However, specific age cohorts are expected to grow, notably the 45 to 54 age group, projected to increase by 72 people.
+For areas not covered by this data and years post-2032, age group growth rates from the ACT Government's SA2 area projections are adopted, using 2022 as the base year.
+Future population trends indicate an overall decline, with the area's population expected to decrease by 19 persons by 2041.
+However, specific age cohorts are projected to grow, notably the 45 to 54 age group, which is anticipated to increase by 72 people.

 Frequently Asked Questions - Population